As an Amazon Associate I earn from qualifying purchases.

 Nothing can be easier than a quick dump and cook recipe like this!
 As I said, most of your time will be spent preparing the ingredients.

-Wash the yams and carrots thoroughly under running water.
+- Wash the yams and carrots thoroughly under running water.
 Dice the yams and slice the carrots.
+No peeling required!

 Tips when Making Pressure Cooker Tzimmes

-Can I bake it instead? – You can.
-Just Preheat your oven to 325 F and place the seasoned veggies in a greased baking pan.
-Bake for 20-30 minutes.
+- Can I bake it instead? – You can.
+Just preheat your oven to 325 degrees F and place the seasoned veggies in a greased baking pan.
+Bake for 20 to 30 minutes.